weirderearth/weirder-rules/rules-and-etiquette.md

 - Pseudoscience like Homeopathy, 'healing crystals', etc.
 - 'Creation Science' and other religious forms of pseudoscience.
 - Promoting MLMs (Multi-Level Marketing schemes) or Ponzi schemes.
+- Promoting, supporting, or using Weirder Earth to do business with cryptocurrency, NFTs, play-to-earn gaming, or the like.
+(Anti-cryptocurrency posting is permitted.)

 Guerilla ontologies and similar things are absolutely fine.